antgiant/Wobbly-Weathery-Web-Clock/README.md

 - [ ] Add light pollution?
 - [ ] Add air particle count impact?
 - [ ] Add a giant list of weather related visualizations
+- [ ] Add option to prevent screen from locking?

 Thanks to [Hacker News](https://news.ycombinator.com/item?id=44846281) for a great collection of related resources.